These Rules are made under section 452 of the Education and Training Act 2020 by the Board of NZQA and the Minister of Education.

 Part 3 - Granting of programme approval, recognition and accreditation

-10. Granting of programme approval and granting of accreditation to institutions (other than universities)
+10. Granting of programme approval, recognition and accreditation (other than universities)

 11. Granting of programme approval and granting of accreditation to universities